Kendric Davis: Personal life

+Davis has a son who was born in 2021.

-Davis' brother, Paul Banks III, played college football for Texas Tech.
+Davis's brother, Paul Banks III, played college football for Texas Tech.
 In February 2018, Banks was arrested in connection with ATM robberies and was imprisoned.
 While playing for TCU, Davis wore the number five jersey to honor the Fifth Ward, Houston, the neighborhood where he grew up.
 He has expressed interest in becoming a commentator after his playing career.